HumanDynamics/loan-hack/credit-union-hack-blog.md

 ### Record Evidence on Blockchain of Enforceable Contract
 * Like three paragraph explaining what this is and why it's important

+Blockchain technology can create and preserve reliable *evidence*, critical to providing bedrock element of contract law: enforceability.

+Legal enforcement of a contract means obtaining the assistance of a court in order to force the parties to comply with the promises they made.
+This certainty of judicial enforcement provides the predictability of outcome necessary to make a loan, i.e. to engage in the risk-bearing behavior of spending money to day in exchange for increased returns tomorrow.
+The foundation of enforceability is evidence, that is, the rubric under which we decide that a fact is reliable enough to be considered by a court.

+Blockchain storage of enforceable contracts provides the chain of custody and authentication required in order to admit a record into evidence.
+This step alone meets several manifest business needs.

 ### Integrate Key Aspects of Legal Auto Loan Agreements with Technical Capabilities
 For example, lets take the auto lane...